What SilverDrill is:

 the cast members you want to rotate ).
 Set the pivot point with the mouse,

-of your choosing.
+fixed point of your choosing.

 CAST

-available uniform styles.
-When you start a show, always do this part first
+through the available instruments and uniform styles.
+When you start a show,

 3D